 Candy, cakes, cookies: These are one of the pleasures in life.
 And I’m all for you treating yourself from time to time.
 But did you know that these treats are probably only the tip of the iceberg in your sugar consumption?
 Because there is so much sweetness hidden in food that even those abstaining from dessert are probably eating too much sugar.
 And all this sugar might be making you fat and sick.

-The good news is that there are easy ways to remove a lot of that excess sweet stuff.
-And the best part is you probably won’t even miss it!
+The good news is that there are easy ways to remove that excess sweet stuff.
+And the best part is you won’t even miss it!
 And that can leave you thinner, more energetic and less sick!
 Pretty amazing, huh?

 Ready to look and feel your best?
 Here are 15 absolutely painless ways to cut sugar from your diet!

 You’ll be throwing all sorts of sweet fruit into your smoothie.
 Do you really need the extra sweetness from sugar?
 Purchase unsweetened protein powder and not only will your smoothie taste just as sweet, but it will be sweeter to your body as well.

 Add sliced almonds, cashews, walnuts, dried coconut flakes, raisins, and dates into a bowl.
 Voila!
 You have cereal with no added sweeteners.
 Most commercial granola has about as much of the sweet stuff as a candy bar.
 And even if cereal is sweetened with agave or honey, that still means extra sugar for your body.

 Nuts can be a healthy snack, but you’ll also find many unhealthy nut varieties in the store.
 Think honey roasted, ranch flavored or bbq.
 And these nut options are usually sweetened.
 Try this instead: drizzle raw cashews with melted coconut oil, chili powder and a touch of whole leaf stevia, Bake for an hour on low (200 degrees or lower).
 Healthy and tasty nuts made easy!

 Non-Dairy Milk –